On Galois action on stack inertia of moduli spaces of curves: Galois Action on Inertia

+Such a tangential $\Gq$-representation can be explicitly given by a curve of type $X_A$ ($g\geqslant 1$) or $X_B$ ($g\geqslant 2$) of Fig. \ref{Fig:maxDegG1G2}.
+Recall that the definition of the tangential $\Gq$-action $\rho_{\vec s}$ on $I$ is obtained via a well-defined stack inertia Galois action $\rho_{\vec s}^I$, see Eq.~\eqref{eq:GKI}.

-\begin{proof} Following Corollary \ref{theo:GalActTotRam} the remaining case is when $I$ is the automorphism group of a curve $C\in \mathcal M_{g,[m]}$ with étale factorisation; in the case $g=0$ all the automorphisms of curves being without étale factorisation, we therefore suppose $g\geqslant 1$.
+\begin{proof} As the case with no étale factorisation is dealt with by Proposition \ref{prop:GalActTotRam}, the remaining case is when $I$ is the automorphism group of a curve $C\in \mathcal M_{g,[m]}$ with étale factorisation.
+Since automorphisms of a curves of genus $0$ are without étale factorisation, it can be assumed that $g\geqslant 1$.